BCSTechLearning/Restful-Learning/Start/README.md

 - Able to understand how to connect RESTful Services to a back end with API.

-- Able to understand how to use Basic Authenticaion.
+- Able to understand how to use Oauth2.0 Authorization.

 ### Prerequisites: